 - One light will remain on, where one exists today, at all un-signalized intersections

-- One light will remain on at key traffic safety locations where there has been a documented history of traffic safety issues
+- One light will remain on at key traffic safety locations where there has been a documented history of collisions

 Street lights selected to operate PROGRAMMABLE PHOTOCELL TIMERS: